truenicoco/slidge/docs/source/tutorial.rst

         async def login(self, p: Presence):
             await self.legacy.login()

-When the gateway user is logged, this method is called on its :py:attr:`.Session.user` instance.
+When the gateway user is logged, this method is called on its :py:attr:`slidge.Session.user` instance.
 With the superduper library, starting to receive incoming messages is very convenient, as you can see.